Skip to content

 Do all four holes need to be used?

-For safety and stability, yes—use all four mounting points.
+For safety and stability, yes - use all four mounting points.
 Some mounts technically work with fewer, but this reduces security and may void warranties.
+I’ve never finished a customer install with only 3 bolts; the bracket isn’t engineered for it.

 The vertical spacing: